 San Diego, CA Homeowner Insurance Dispute Lawyer

 Insurance companies have an implied duty to good faith and fair dealing under state law.
 When a homeowners insurance carrier puts its own needs above the insured’s or unreasonably denies coverage, it may be liable for any damages that result.
 If you believe you have been a victim of insurance bad faith, you may be able to file a claim against the responsible parties.
-Contact the attorneys at Dawson & Rosenthal, P.C. today to schedule a free initial consultation with our firm.
+Contact the San Diego homeowners insurance attorneys at Dawson & Rosenthal, P.C. today to schedule a free initial consultation with our firm.
 San Diego residents choose us because:

 - We exhaustively prepare for every case and are fearless in the courtroom.